1. How is the membership of ICCOREIS determined?

 1. What rights do parents have in relation to SRE being offered at their child’s school?

-On enrolment, parents are required to indicate which, if any, SRE class they would like their child to join.
-Parents have the right to withdraw their child from SRE if they feel it is inappropriate.
+On enrolment, parents are required to indicate on their school participation letter, their choice in SRE, or Ethics class they would like their child to join.
+Parents have the right to withdraw their child from SRE at anytime.

 2. Who should a parent contact with concerns about SRE teaching or content?